Marshall Newhouse: New England Patriots

 On September 11, 2019, Newhouse signed with the New England Patriots.
 He started nine games for the Patriots in 2019, one at right tackle and eight straight at left tackle.

 Tennessee Titans

 On November 27, 2020, Newhouse was signed to the Tennessee Titans practice squad.
 He was elevated to the active roster on December 5 for the team's week 13 game against the Cleveland Browns, and reverted to the practice squad after the game.
 He was signed to the active roster on December 11, 2020.

+Post-playing career

+In 2026, Newhouse became a sideline analyst for CW College Footballs Mountain West Conference coverage.